cortesimone/slides-bari-october-2014/README.md

 # OSM for developers
 ## or, how I stopped worrying about layers, and love the database

-A presentation for OpenGeoData by Simone Cortesi (@simonecortesi), and Maurizio Napolitano (@napo).
+A presentation for OpenGeoData by Simone Cortesi (@simonecortesi).

-Rome - 27th february 2014
+Bari - 8th November 2014

 ### HTML5 Slideshow Template